mahdiHash/mahdiHash/README.md

 - The language I'm learning is **JavaScript**

-- I'm learning JS to work with Node.js, and not to be a front-end developer (i'm tooooo lazy for front)
+- I'm learning JS to work with Node.js, and not to be a front-end developer (I'm tooooo lazy for front)

-- The next languages I like to learn are Python and Go, but when? who knows? `\_(o_0)_/`
+- The next languages I like to learn are Python and Go, but when?
+Who knows? `\_(o_0)_/`

 - I like math.
 It's cool